 - Performing electrical work on a metal ladder

 Constantly navigating around equipment, cords, and debris can often lead to slipping accidents.
-Trips are also common on construction sites and cause thousands of injuries each year.
+Trips are common on construction sites and cause thousands of injuries yearly.
 Our Ohio construction accident attorneys have handled many slip-and-fall accidents resulting from poor lighting, sloped walkways, and uneven surfaces.
 We have also seen slip and fall cases caused by items and substances found on site, such as:

 - Grease or oil